facial-emotion-recognition-service/human_emotion/README.md

 #### Instructions on how to install:
 1. Install python 3.10
 2. Clone this repo
-3. `cd` into the projet directory and `pip install -r requirements.txt`
+3. `cd` into the project directory and `pip install -r requirements.txt`
 4. `mkdir models` and copy the model file (named `model.h5`) into the newly-created folder.
 Alternatively, name the file _anything_ and put it in _any_ folder, but:
 ```